Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

 Types of KPIs according to the direction of information

 Depending on the nature of the information they provide, there are 2 types of KPIs in project management:

 - Leading KPIs offer information about the progress toward a certain goal.
-They help us predict issues or successes that might happen as a result of our actions.
+They help predict issues or successes that might happen as a result of actions taken.
 Leading indicators are not always accurate — but they help project managers make informed decisions.

 - Lagging KPIs show information about things that have already happened.
 In other words, they help project managers understand how successful they were in their endeavors and why.
-This way, similar successes can be recreated and similar mistakes avoided in the future.
+This enables them to recreate positive outcomes and prevent recurring mistakes in the future.

-- Input KPIs measure all types of resources invested in the project.
+- Input KPIs — measure all types of resources invested in the project, and

-- Qualitative KPIs measure opinions and perceptions, usually by means of surveys.
+- Qualitative KPIs — measure opinions and perceptions, usually by means of surveys, opinions, or questionnaires, and